Law enforcement in India: Uniforms

 Uniforms of state and local police vary by grade, region, and type of duty.
 The main service uniform for state police is khaki.
 Some cities, such as Kolkata, have white uniforms.
 Headgear differs by rank and state; officers usually wear a peaked cap, and constables wear berets or sidecaps.
-Branches such as the Central Bureau of Investigation do not have a uniform; business dress (shirt, tie, blazer, etc.) is worn with a badge.
+Branches such as the Crime Branch, Special Branch do not have a uniform; business dress (shirt, tie, blazer, etc.) is worn with a badge.
 Special-service armed police have tactical uniforms in accordance with their function, and traffic police generally wear a white uniform.